Alberto Rodrigues: Early life and education

-He was born on 5 November 1911 (the Guy Fawkes' Day in Hong Kong).
+He was born on 5 November 1911.
 His mother's death occurred a few weeks after he was born, his father died when he was nine years old.
 He was brought up by an uncle who had seven children of his own.

-He was educated at St Joseph's College, and the University of Hong Kong with the Inez Soares scholarship.
+He was educated at St Joseph's College, graduating in 1927, and he subsequently studied in the University of Hong Kong with the Inez Soares scholarship.
 He captained in the University Cricket Eleven and finished at the top of the League in 1932.
 Rodrigues also a Captain of Hockey and played hockey for Hong Kong.
 Although he was preoccupied with sporting activities, he passed his medical finals in 1934, receiving his degree and winning the Chan Kai Ming Prize.
 He studied paediatrics, obstetrics and gynaecology in Lisbon and London in the following three years before he began his private practice in Hong Kong in 1937.

 He was a popular sportsman in cricket, tennis and badminton circles, represented Hong Kong at hockey both against Malaya and Macao.